 Please note that our CWG has been chartered by the GNSO Council and the ccNSO Council; its membership includes participants from the ccNSO, GNSO, ALAC and the GAC.
 The ccNSO and GNSO Councils have both been made aware of this communication effort; however, it is important to emphasize this does not represent a formal position of either Council.

-In addition, it might be worth considering to organize a joint face-to-face meeting between your Sub-Working Group and our Cross Community Working Group during the forthcoming ICANN 52 Meeting in Singapore.
-We would suggest a working lunch meeting on Monday 9 February 2015 and hope this aligns with your agenda.
+In addition, we consider it beneficial to convene a joint face-to-face meeting between the GAC Working Group and our Cross Community Working Group during the forthcoming ICANN 52 Meeting in Singapore.
+We would suggest a working lunch meeting on Monday, 9 February 2015 and hope this aligns with your agenda.
 Of course, we would be very happy to consider any alternative time you might suggest.

 We hope that you will find our comments useful to your work and are optimistic that this marks the beginning of a fruitful work relationship between our respective groups.
 We remain at your disposal for any questions or clarifying follow-ups you might have.